-Though it was once assumed that our gut flora eventually repopulated and balanced out after a round of antibiotics, Martin Blaser of New York University’s Langone Medical Center now says that our microbiomes may never fully recover from antibiotic use.
+Though it was once assumed that our gut flora eventually repopulated and balanced out after a round of antibiotics, Martin Blaser of New York University’s Langone Medical Center now says that – on some occasions – our microbiomes never fully recover from antibiotic use.

 The loss of our internal microbiome doesn’t just affect us, but future generations as well.
-When a mom gives birth to her child, her microbiome is passed on as the baby moves through the birth canal.
-When her microbiome is diminished, the one the child inherits is also diminished.
+When a mom gives birth, her microbiome is passed on as the baby moves through the birth canal.
+When her microbiome is affected, the one the child inherits is also affected.